ZephyRixh/minecraft-server-webstore-frontend-/README.md

 - **Colors:** Dominated by a dark theme with vibrant orange and red accents.
 - **Typography:** Uses `Ethnocentric` for headers and `Epic Pro` for stylized elements.
-- **Responsiveness:** The layout is designed to be fluid across desktop and mobile devices.
+- **Full Cross-Device Parity:** Navigation system and login features are fully consistent and functional across desktop, tablet, and mobile devices without compromise.